DJ LeMahieu Preview, Player Props: Yankees vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the first-ranked team ERA across all league pitching staffs (3.77).
+- The Blue Jays have the second-ranked team ERA across all league pitching staffs (3.78).

-- His last appearance came on Thursday against the New York Yankees, when the righty threw 5 2/3 innings, surrendering four earned runs while giving up seven hits.
+- The right-hander last pitched on Friday against the Tampa Bay Rays, when he went 6 2/3 innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.